-Are you aware that in Malaysia, on an average, 1700 cases of wrongful dismissal are referred to the Industrial Court per year?
+Are you aware that in Malaysia, on an average, 1700 cases of unlawful dismissal are referred to the Industrial Court per year?
 It is not uncommon to hear of Malaysia’s reputation for having a legislative landscape that is “pro-employee” (Donovan & Ho, 2016).

 This article is intended to highlight the legal implications of dismissing an employee in Malaysia which is referred to as involuntary termination in the legal terms; looking specifically into direct and constructive dismissals respectively.
 We will also look at strategies for protecting yourself as an employer in the termination process without violating the law.
 Doing everything right lawfully won’t always protect you from a lawsuit, however, if the laying off is well executed on your part, it will show that the termination was justified, legitimate, and handled within the law.

 Direct dismissals and constructive dismissals refer to when an employee is dismissed from their job in a harsh, unjust, or unreasonable manner (Fair Work Ombudsman, 2016).
 This law applies not only to Malaysians but foreigners who are employed by Malaysian companies as well.